EST-Karol/EST-Karol/README.md

 I wear one t-shirt, many hats, and I love complex problems.

-You can find me on [LinkedIn](https://www.linkedin.com/in/karolchojnowski/) or walking a dog in a pafk.
+You can find me on [LinkedIn](https://www.linkedin.com/in/karolchojnowski/) or walking a dog in a park.
 Oh, and I read a lot 😄

 Thx,<br>